-- Symptoms that depend solely upon a psoric diathesis, and which easily yield to (dynamic) mild antipsoric remedies, without either emetics or purgatives. - † Though most morbid hæmorrhages depend solely on a dynamic change of the vital powers, still the old school assign a superabundance of blood as their cause, and never fail to prescribe bleeding, in order to relieve the body of this supposed excess of the vital fluid.
-The disastrous consequences which frequently result from this mode of treatment, such as prostration of the powers, tendency to, and even typhoid state itself, they ascribe to the malignity of the disease, which they are then often unable to overcome: in short, though the patient may fall a sacrifice, they, nevertheless, consider that they have acted in conformity to the adage, causam tolle; that is, according to their common remark, "We have done everything that could possibly be done-let the result be what it may!!" - # Though the living human body may, perhaps, never have contained one drop of blood too much, still the old school practitioners regard a supposed plethora, or superabundance of blood, as the principal material cause of hæmorrhages and inflammations, and which ought to be attacked by bleeding, cupping, and leeches.
+Symptoms that depend solely upon a psoric diathesis, and which easily yield to (dynamic) mild antipsoric remedies, without either emetics or purgatives.

+[†] Though most morbid hemorrhages depend solely on a dynamic change of the vital powers, still the old school assign a superabundance of blood as their cause, and never fail to prescribe bleeding, in order to relieve the body of this supposed excess of the juice of life.
+The disastrous consequences which frequently result from this mode of treatment, such as prostration of the powers, tendency to, and even typhoid state itself, they ascribe to the malignity of the disease, which they are then often unable to subdue: in short, though the patient may fall a sacrifice, they, nevertheless, consider that they have acted in conformity to the adage, causam tolle; that is, according to their common remark, "We have done everything that could possibly be done -let the consequence now be what it may !!"

+[‡] Though the living human body may, perhaps, never have contained one drop of blood too much, still the old school regard a supposed plethora, or superabundance of blood, as the principal material cause of hemorrhages and inflammations, and which ought to be attacked by bleeding, cupping, and leeches.
 This they call a treatment of the cause, and a rational mode of proceeding.
-In general inflammatory fevers, as well as in acute pleurisy, they even go so far as to regard the coagulable lymph that exists in the blood (and which they call the buffy coat) as the peccant matter, which they do their best to evacuate by repeated bleedings, although it often occurs that this crust becomes thicker and tougher in appearance at every fresh emission of blood.
-In this manner, when inflammatory fever cannot be subdued, they often bleed the patient till he is near death, in order to remove this buffy coat, or the pretended plethora, without ever suspecting that the inflamed blood is nothing more than the product of the acute fever, the inflammatory immaterial (dynamic) irritation; and that this latter, the sole cause of the disturbance that has taken place in the vascular system, remedy in inflammatory cases, and, in imitation of a blood-thirsty physician of Paris, the application to the parts affected of a frequently fatal number of leeches.
-By this mode of proceeding may be arrested by a homoeopathic remedy; such, for example, as a globule of sugar impregnated with the juice of Aconite of the decillionth degree of dilution, avoiding the vegetable acids; so that the most violent pleuritic fever, with all its attendant alarming symptoms, is cured in the space of twenty-four hours at farthest, without loss of blood, or any antiphlogistic remedy whatever (if a little blood, by way of experiment, be now taken from the vein, it will no longer exhibit any traces of inflammatory crust); whereas, another patient, similar in every respect, and treated according to the pretended rational mode of the old school, if he escape death after numerous bleedings and unspeakable suffering, often languishes entire months, reduced and exhausted, before he can stand upright, if he is not taken off in the interval (as is frequently the case) by a typhus fever, a leucophlegmacy, or a pulmonary consumption, the common result of this mode of treatment.
+In fevers with an inflammatory character, as well as in acute pleurisy, they even go so far as to regard the coagulable lymph that exists in the blood, (and which they call the buffy coat,) as the peccant matter, which they do their best to evacuate, as much as possible, by repeated bleedings, in imitation of a blood-thirsty physician of Paris, the application to the parts affected of a frequently fatal number of leeches.
+By this mode of proceeding, they think they pursue although it often occurs that this crust becomes thicker and tougher in appearance at every fresh emission of blood.
+In this manner, when inflammatory fever cannot be subdued, they often bleed the patient till he is near death, in order to remove this buffy coat, or the pretended plethora, without ever suspecting that the inflamed blood is nothing more than the product of the acute fever, the inflammatory immaterial (dynamic) irritation; and that this latter, the sole cause of the disturbance that has taken place in the vascular system, may be arrested by a homeopathic remedy; such, for example, as a globule of sugar impregnated with the juice of aconite of the decillionth degree of dilution, avoiding the vegetable acids; so that the most violent pleuritic fever, with all its attendant alarming symptoms, is cured in the space of twenty-four hours at farthest, without loss of blood, or any antiphlogistic whatever, (if a little blood, by way of experiment, be now taken from the vein, it will no longer exhibit any traces of inflammatory crust,) whereas, another patient, similar in every respect, and treated according to the pretended rational mode of the old school, if he escape death after numerous bleedings and unspeakable suffering, often languishes yet entire months, reduced and exhausted, before he can stand upright, if he is not taken off in the interval (as is frequently the case) by a typhus fever, a leucophlegmacy, or a pulmonary consumption, the common result of this mode of treatment.